kkirss/traveller-book-parser/README.md

 ### Parsing books

-First, we convert the content within books into a machine-readable format, in the form of "entities".
+First, we convert the content within books into a machine-readable format, in the form of "Traveller objects".

-TODO: Document the entity formats.
+TODO: Document the traveller object formats.

 #### Book descriptions